Could Counting Your Bites Help You Eat Less?

 The subjects wore bite-counting devices (similar to fitness trackers) on their wrists.
 The devices counted bites by tracking their wrist motions while they ate.
 The study found that getting real-time feedback from the bite counter “significantly reduced intake” and the total number of bites they took.

 The researchers propose that bite counting could eventually be an alternative to calorie counting.
 And like calorie counting, a person’s “bite goal” would be based on his or her current weight, gender, age, activity level, typical diet, and other factors.

 But there’s a problem.
 Fewer bites don’t necessarily equate to consuming fewer calories.
-“All calories are not created equal, so all bites shouldn’t be treated the same,” says Trevor Thieme, C.S.C.S., Beachbody’s Fitness and Nutrition Content Manager.
+“All calories are not created equal, so all bites shouldn’t be treated the same,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
 For example, two bites of grilled wild Alaskan salmon are far more nutritious than two bites of fried chicken.

 It’s worth noting that when subjects were given a “low-bite goal” of 12 bites per meal, they hit that number — but took bigger bites.
 Clearly there are downsides: The “big biters” prove that there are vast and myriad ways to cheat, as with any kind of tracker.
 And since it’s only tracking wrist movements, the bite counter obviously can’t track the calories or nutrition in each bite.
 So, if you’re using a straw or a gigantic serving spoon, then it’s possible this isn’t the tracker for you.